 Cold weather is a fact of life in many parts of the world, especially in northern regions.
-So what do you do to keep your husky healthy and comfortable in the winter?
-One question people always ask is ‘should my husky wear boots in the winter?
+So, how do you keep your husky healthy and comfortable in the winter?
+One question people always ask is, ‘Should my husky wear boots in the winter?

-When caring for your husky in the colder months, keep their feet warm and dry and protected from rock salt and chemical de-icers.
-It’s good to have a pair of winter boots on hand if they need them, just know that they are not essential for every day.
+When caring for your husky in the colder months, keep their feet warm, dry, and protected from rock salt and chemical de-icers.
+It’s good to have a pair of winter boots on hand if needed; know that they are not essential daily.

 Read on to learn more about the answer to this question!

 - 4 Reasons Why Your Husky Doesn’t Need to Wear Winter Boots

 - When Might Huskies Need to Wear Winter Boots?

 - What Should You Do To Protect Your Husky’s Feet In Winter?

 4 Reasons Why Your Husky Doesn’t Need to Wear Winter Boots